 Glampsite Bonus: For worker bees, there is free WiFi, so you can check your emails in the great outdoors and only semi-disconnect from the rest of the world.

 Smokey Hollow Campground – Lodi, WI

-Smokey Hollow Campground offers a variety of glampy accommodations, but we have to recommend the covered wagon, because it just sounds so cool and old-timey.
-The wagons have air-conditioning, a DVD player, a kitchenette, picnic table, charcoal grill, and a deck.
+Smokey Hollow Campground offers a variety of glampy accommodations, but we have to recommend the Conestoga Wagon because it just sounds so cool and old-timey.
+The wagons have air-conditioning units, a DVD player, a kitchenette, picnic table, charcoal grill, and a deck.
 You do have to bring your own linens and kitchen supplies, but every good camper is always prepared, so that shouldn’t be a problem for you!